How to Reduce Black Women's Neck, Chin, Bikini, and Hair Bumps

 Get Rid of Your Hair Bumps Fast

 The older women get, the more facial hairs they may notice on their face.
-Many women resort to shaving their faces, and as a consequence experience ingrown hairs, neck bumps, and razor rash.
+Many women resort to shaving their faces.
+As a consequence, they experience ingrown hairs, neck bumps, and razor rash.
 Such bumps can be especially unsightly, and can produce significant scarring and discoloration.

 Here are a few tips for preventing or reducing your hair bumps and ingrown hairs.